MichaelVorster/Physics/README.md

 # Turbulence analysis tools

-A coolection of tools to analyse the PLUTO simulation results.
+A collection of tools to analyse the PLUTO simulation results.
 The focus is specifically on simulations where turbulence is present, although the tools could be used for other scnearios as well.